-A clothes dryer can be one of the most important appliances in your home, especially during the winter months when trying to dry your clothes without one is a real challenge!
-If you’re in the market for a new dryer, you might want to consider buying a heat pump dryer.
-If you’re not sure what a heat pump dryer is, we’ll cover that in this guide, as well as the following topics:
+A clothes dryer can be one of the most important appliances in your home, especially during the winter months when trying to dry your clothes on a line is a real challenge!
+If you’re in the market for a new dryer, you might want to consider buying a heat pump model.
+Read on to find out more about heat pump dryers in this Canstar Blue guide.

 What is a heat pump dryer?

 Heat pump dryers are a type of clothes dryer that uses a fully integrated system to dry the clothes.
 Generally considered an older form of drying, heat pump dryers are also considered to be more energy efficient than other clothes dryer types.

 The heat pump system used in dryers is the inverse to that used in refrigerators and air conditioners.
 Some refrigerant fluid (or air) absorbs heat in an evaporator and is then compressed to a high temperature.
 It then travels to the condenser and releases its heat, before being expanded and returning back to the original evaporator to absorb more energy.

 Heat pump dryers are generally considered to be a more energy efficient choice as far as dryers go, as they capture and reuse their heat energy.
 However, how efficient a dryer is will depend on a variety of factors, such as the brand, model, size and how often you’re using it, so be sure to look at the energy star rating on the product.

 Heat pump dryers are a more expensive dryer to purchase upfront, costing anywhere from $1,500 and $5,000, while most other clothes dryers can be picked up for under $2,000.
 You can find cheaper models with the basic settings and smaller sizes at entry level prices, while others will sit mid to top of the price range for added features and larger models.

 There are a number of brands that sell heat pump dryers including Bosch, LG, Samsung and Electrolux.
 Each of these brands offer a number of models at different price points and with their own features.